I have kept Syrian hamsters for more than 25 years. I enjoy sharing my extensive knowledge of these appealing, interesting pets.

-The Syrian hamster, also known as the golden hamster has enduring appeal for children and adults.
-Now available in a wide range of colours as well as the attractive golden of the first pet hamsters, they can be kept cheaply and smell less than some other rodents which is a plus in a small apartments.
-For people who are put of by the tails of mice and gerbils the naturally very short tail is a bonus.
+The Syrian hamster, also known as the golden hamster, has enduring appeal for children and adults.
+Now available in a wide range of colours as well as the attractive golden of the first pet hamsters, they can be kept cheaply and smell less than some other rodents, which is a plus in a small apartment.
+For people who are put off by the tails of mice and gerbils, the hamster's naturally very short tail is a bonus.

 The average lifespan of a Syrian hamster is 24–30 months.
-Although it can be sad to have a pet for such a short time, it makes them ideal pets for people who don't want a long term commitment.
-It's also reassuring for parents who worried that they will be left looking after a pet for years after their child has lost interest.
+Although it can be sad to have a pet for such a short time, it makes them ideal pets for people who don't want a long-term commitment.
+It's also reassuring for parents who worry that they will be left looking after a pet for years after their child has lost interest.